 Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

-It is only recently being appreciated that obesity (mainly the central or the abdominal obesity) predisposes to hypertension in a major way.
+It has only recently been appreciated that obesity (mainly central or abdominal obesity) predisposes to hypertension in a major way.
 Statistics prove this association.

 How does obesity cause hypertension?